Login-Linjeforening-for-IT/studentbee/Readme.md

 In theory this website could be put in production and work out of the box.

 ## Building
 To start the frontend run `docker compose up`.
-This will start the website on port 3000.
+This will start the website on port 3000, and the api on port 8080.
+The secrets required are detailed on the wiki (will be added here later).
-No secrets or extra configuration is necesarry, just make sure that the port is availabe, and to start the image api if you want real images.